Newsletter Signup x

 The last session of the day at the first International Osteosarcoma Research Symposium in memory of Frankie Biggs was a workshop.
 Facilitated by Dr Ian Lewis and Dr Sandra Strauss the workshop was to look at prioritising future funding.
 This video shows the ideas generated and the discussions had which would then be taken forward by the Bone Cancer Research Trust and Children with Cancer UK.

-Patient Story – Archer
+Patient Story – Luke

 Read more